scott-griffiths/bitformat/README.md

 ## Features
 * The `Bits` and `MutableBits` classes represent sequences of binary data of arbitrary length.
 They provide methods for creating, modifying and interpreting the data.
 * The `Format` class provides a way to define a binary format using a simple and flexible syntax.
-* A wide array of data types is supported with no arbitrary restrictions on length.
+* A wide array of data types is supported, with no arbitrary restrictions on length.
 * Data is always stored as a contiguous array of bits.
-* The core is written is Rust for efficiency.
+* The core is written in Rust for efficiency.

 > [!NOTE]
-> To see what been added, improved or fixed, and also to see what's coming in the next version, see the [release notes](https://github.com/scott-griffiths/bitformat/blob/main/release_notes.md).
+> To see what has been added, improved or fixed, and also to see what's coming in the next version, see the [release notes](https://github.com/scott-griffiths/bitformat/blob/main/release_notes.md).

 ## Installation